People

 Jianqiao Zhao (2022 - 2023)

-Jianqiao was a visiting PhD student from Tsinghua University, based with us for a year to investigate the impacts of land-use changes on biodiversity in agricultural systems and protected areas.
+Jianqiao visited us as part of her PhD at Tsinghua University, based with us for a year to investigate the impacts of land-use changes on biodiversity in agricultural systems and protected areas.

 Chenchen Ding (2022 - 2023)

-Chenchen was a visiting PhD student from Beijing Normal University, based with us for a year researching the vulnerability to heatwaves of birds in arid environments.
+Chenchen visited the group as part of his PhD at Beijing Normal University, based with us for a year researching the vulnerability to heatwaves of birds in arid environments.

 Aubane Carre de Malberg (2023)